Sabokou/BigData/Webapp/README_Webapp.md

 ## General

 The web app was programmed in Python using Flask as web framework.
+The database is a postgres 12.2 and the cache server is a memcached server.

 ```run.py```